 1 loaf of French bread

-Step 4: Add beef stock, cream of mushroom soup, onion soup mix, and a bay leaves, then bring to a simmer.
-Cover and let simmer for an hour.
+Step 3: Add the beef stock, cream of mushroom soup, onion soup mix, and bay leaves.
+Bring to a simmer.
+Cover the stew and let it simmer over low heat for one hour.

-Step 7: Add potatoes and steak to soup and simmer for an additional 45 minutes.
+Step 5: Add the potatoes and simmer for 35 minutes.
+Then add the steak and simmer for an additional ten minutes.

 - 1 tsp salt